-The Franklin expedition was a non-adaptive response and contrasts with Jesus’ sending the disciples out on mission – vulnerable and with nothing.
+The Franklin expedition failed because they carried their baggage with them, a non-adaptive response to extreme conditions.
+In contrast Jesus sent the disciples out with nothing to sustain them.
 How do we get comfortable with vulnerability?
 Living on the edge is a journey into experimentation and adaptation.
 It requires new capacities and skills from leaders and teams.
-I examine the experience of getting lost.
-Who survives and why?
+Leaders get lost: who survives and why?
 How do our mental maps limit us?
-How do we get unlost?

 Iceland’s Silfra fissure is formed by the pulling apart of tectonic plates.
 Modernity has fragmented and broken into post-modernity.
-Rather than manage the crisis, we find a way to withdraw and reflect, opening space.
+Merely managing the crisis is not sustainable.
+Instead we need to open space, finding a way to withdraw and reflect.
 Our paradigms of progress are oppressive.
 Jesus told us that we would lose our lives to find them.
 We move down to rise up.

+How will the future find us?
 Living on edges creates tension, and tension generates wakefulness.
-In nature phase transition occurs suddenly, without warning.
-The old assumptions about growth and leadership no longer apply.
+Old assumptions about growth and leadership no longer apply.
 Our landscape has gone from solid to liquid.
 When we can no longer read maps, we train navigators.
 We work with tools and practices that help us “read” the landscape.

 Change is a constant condition, and local knowledge has become paramount.
 Innovators start before they are ready and develop prototypes to test new conditions.
 New leadership types are appearing: poets and synergists and boundary-crossers.
 Listening and observing together we invite a new future.
-The need for a community of leaders.
-I describe organizations that experimented into a new future.
+I describe organizations that found a new future.

 Pilgrimage begins when we discover a yearning for something more.
 The final phase is arrival at the beginning and “knowing the place for the first time.”
-The metaphor of exile fits the experience of leadership in our time; there is no going home, but God is with us.
-What feels like a trap might be a womb: a place of transformation and rebirth.
+The metaphor of exile fits the experience of leadership in our time.
+What feels like a closed space might be a womb: a place of transformation and rebirth.
 The One on the throne says, “Behold!
 I make all things new!”